 Investors may purchase shares of our common stock to hedge existing exposure in our common stock or to speculate on the price of our common stock.
 Speculation on the price of our common stock may involve long and short exposures.
 To the extent aggregate short exposure exceeds the number of shares of our common stock available for purchase in the open market, investors with short exposure may have to pay a premium to repurchase our common stock for delivery to lenders of our common stock.
-Those repurchases may in turn, dramatically increase the price of our common stock until investors with short exposure are able to purchase additional shares of common stock to cover their short position.
+Those repurchases may dramatically increase the price of our common stock until investors with short exposure can purchase additional shares of common stock to cover their short position.
 This is often referred to as a "short squeeze."
-A short squeeze could lead to volatile price movements in shares of our common stock that are not directly correlated to the performance or prospects of our company and once investors purchase the shares necessary to cover their short position the price of our common stock may decline.
+A short squeeze could lead to volatile price movements in shares of our common stock that are not directly correlated to our company's performance or prospects.
+Once investors purchase the shares necessary to cover their short position, the price of our common stock may decline.

-You may not be able to resell our common stock when you wish to sell them or at a price that you consider attractive or satisfactory.
+You may not be able to resell our common stock when you wish to sell it or at a price that you consider attractive or satisfactory.

-The listing of our common stock on The Nasdaq Capital Market does not assure that a meaningful, consistent and liquid trading market exists.
-Although our common stock is listed on The Nasdaq Capital Market, trading volume in our common stock has been limited and an active trading market for our shares may never develop or be sustained.
+The listing of our common stock on The Nasdaq Capital Market does not assure that a meaningful, consistent, and liquid trading market exists.
+Although our common stock is listed on The Nasdaq Capital Market, its trading volume has been limited, and an active trading market for our shares may never develop or be sustained.
 If an active market for our common stock does not develop, you may be unable to sell your shares when you wish to sell them or at a price that you consider attractive or satisfactory.
-The lack of an active market may also adversely affect our ability to raise capital by selling securities in the future, or impair our ability to license or acquire other product candidates, businesses or technologies using our shares as consideration.
+The lack of an active market may also adversely affect our ability to raise capital by selling securities in the future or impair our ability to license or acquire other product candidates, businesses, or technologies using our shares as consideration.